-If you’ve got a dedicated winter bike then the chances are it will already have mudguard eyelets, allowing you to fit heavy-duty mudguards that will offer complete coverage, but if not, then there are plenty of clip-on mudguards options available.
-However, do ensure you’ve got enough tyre clearance before committing to any purchase.
+If you’ve got a dedicated winter bike then the chances are it will already have mudguard eyelets, allowing you to fit heavy-duty mudguards that will offer complete coverage.
+If not, then there are plenty of clip-on mudguards options available.
+However, do ensure you’ve got enough tyre clearance and checked compatibility before committing to any purchase.

 As the only contact point between the road and your bike, making the right tyre choice in winter is very important.
 We would suggest a hard-wearing tyre, with suitable tread for grip on wet roads and a high level of puncture protection.
 Something like the Gavia Fondo 0 would be ideal.

 Lower tyre pressure results in a bigger surface area on the road, increasing the amount of grip available